 14. BUSINESS EXCELLENCE: GLOBAL BENCHMARKING

-levels of excellence, the company has developed and adopted its own
+To achieve higher levels of excellence, your company has developed and

-Excellence Models such as Malcom Baldrige Model, USA and EFQM
+reputed Excellence Models such as Malcom Baldrige Model, USA and EFQM

-This model has been deployed at our Business Units (Stations) and we
+This model has been deployed at our Business Units (Stations) and your

-carry out assessment of generating stations using this framework of
+Company carries out assessment of generating stations using this

 strengths, opportunities for improvement, issues of concern and best